7RU7H/Archive/Brain-Hacking/Question-Based-Methodologies/Question-Based-Penetration-Testing-Methodology.md

 		- If not have you a method of altering the file system records to cleanup and **set a reminder** that you have touched disk?
 	- What is the scope of what users of that machine use the machine for and how?
 		- How can these be leveraged for stealth and objectives?
+	- What recent vulnerabilities in software distribution or major software are on the box?
 	- Are there Living Off the Land Binaries to use?
 		- Custom and non-default additions including the below
 			- Custom additions are potentially normal, what is normal usage look like to security?